Kids Room Lighting Ideas

 Of course, kids also need lighting options for tasks like reading and doing homework.
 For a really cool-looking lamp that your kids might just love, check out the three available hues of the Popsicle-shaped George Kovacs Portables Collection Chrome Table Lamp.
 Fashion-conscious teenage girls will enjoy the grown-up style of the Dimond Cressona Table Lamp or the Dimond Roseto Table Lamp.
 George Kovacs’ black table lamp from the Portables Collection is understated enough to blend in with any theme and stand the test of time.
 Wall-mounted task lamps like the Access Lighting Odyssey or LED Gooseneck work well next to a bed or bunk bed.

 Sconces and pendants are a fun and affordable option to place by beds or in other locations around the room.
-Elk Lighting makes a gorgeous collection of Lacrima pendants in various bright styles and colors, like this blue one.
+Elk Lighting makes a gorgeous collection of Lacrima pendants in various bright styles and colors.
 More colorful options come from Elk Lighting’s Arco Baleno and Mulinello collections—maybe buy one or a few in your kid’s favorite color!
 For a more understated sconce that can go with any decorating theme, try Access Lighting’s Daphne series.

 Girls’ rooms with glamorous or Parisian inspirations could be the right place for a fancier sconce like the white Feiss Chateau Blanc 2-Light Sconce.
 Rooms in rustic styles would be a perfect fit for the Feiss Pickering Lane Sconce.
-For a floral bedroom, try the Elk Lighting Balini Pendants in three different colors.
-That European style can be perfectly expressed with the Feiss Jacqueline Mini Pendant that features a fancy printed pattern.
+European style can be perfectly expressed with the Feiss Jacqueline Mini Pendant that features a fancy printed pattern.

 Keep in mind how the child's taste will change as they age.